-Reviews are meetings that take place when you are looked after which check:
+Reviews are meetings that take place when you are cared for and these check:

 They generally happen every six months.
 You can have a say in where they take place, at what time and who attends.

 Your care plan covers all areas of your life and makes sure you are well looked after.
 It says what has been decided about where you live, who you live with, your health, going to school, seeing your family and friends and culture and all the positive things you have achieved.
 This plan may change as things in your life change.

 Your meetings will last about one hour or so.
 It's ok to ask for a break, if you need it.

 Your social worker, your carers, your independent review officer (IRO), your parents, someone from school and your school nurse.

 If you are old enough you can attend for part or all of your meeting if you wish - this is something that you can talk about to your carer, social worker or independent reviewing officer (IRO for short) or if you have one your independent visitor or advocate, who can be contacted by phone on 0161 707 0222 or freephone 0800 085 6908 (not free from all mobiles) or even by email: firstname.lastname@example.org

 It's important that everyone tries to understand about how you are feeling, about where you live and how things are going for you.